-If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
-To make this decision, we will check to see if the medical care you paid for is a covered service.
-We will also check to see if you followed all the rules for using your coverage for medical care.
+If you send us the paperwork asking for reimbursement, you're asking for a coverage decision.
+To make this decision, we'll check to see if the medical care you paid for is covered.
+We'll also check to see if you followed the rules for using your coverage for medical care.